What are the chances of getting pregnant on the pill?

 The pill works in three ways to stop you getting pregnant.
 It suppresses ovulation, which means that your ovaries won’t release a mature egg.
 In addition, the pill thickens the mucus at the entrance to the womb, which makes it harder for sperm to enter.

-Finally, the hormones in the pill also cause changes to the lining of your womb.
-These changes reduce the risk that a fertilised egg can implant.
-Only if all three mechanisms fail will you become pregnant.
+Finally, the hormones in the pill can cause changes to the lining of your womb.
+These changes reduce the risk of a fertilised egg implanting.
+Only if all three three fail will you become pregnant.